sashank1079/002610209_Sashank_machiraju/Assgn1B/readme.txt

 <video>: This tag is used to embed videos in a webpage.

 <audio>: This tag is used to embed an audio file in a webpage.

+Used <script> tag to incorporate input data type (date) using HTML5 tags